Bhutan: Animals

 Bhutan has a rich primate life, with rare species such as the golden langur.
 A variant Assamese macaque has also been recorded, which is regarded by some authorities as a new species, Macaca munzala.

 The Bengal tiger, clouded leopard, hispid hare and the sloth bear live in the tropical lowland and hardwood forests in the south.
 In the temperate zone, grey langur, tiger, goral and serow are found in mixed conifer, broadleaf and pine forests.
 Fruit-bearing trees and bamboo provide habitat for the Himalayan black bear, red panda, squirrel, sambar, wild pig and barking deer.
-The alpine habitats of the great Himalayan range in the north are home to the snow leopard, blue sheep, Himalayan marmot, Tibetan wolf, antelope, Himalayan musk deer and the takin, Bhutan's national animal.
+The alpine habitats of the great Himalayan range in the north are home to the snow leopard, blue sheep, Himalayan marmot, Tibetan wolf, antelope, Himalayan musk deer and the Bhutan takin, Bhutan's national animal.
 The endangered wild water buffalo occurs in southern Bhutan, although in small numbers.

 More than 770 species of bird have been recorded in Bhutan.
 The globally endangered white-winged duck has been added recently in 2006 to Bhutan's bird list.

+The 2010 BBC documentary Lost Land of the Tiger follows an expedition to Bhutan.
+The expedition is notable for claiming to obtain the first footage of tigers living at 4,000 metres (13,000 ft) in the high Himalayas.
+The BBC footage shows a female tiger lactating and scent-marking, followed a few days later by a male tiger responding, suggesting that the cats could be breeding at this elevation.
+Camera traps also recorded footage of other rarely seen forest creatures, including dhole (or Indian wild dog), Asian elephants, leopards and leopard cats.

 Plants

+In Bhutan forest cover is around 71% of the total land area, equivalent to 2,725,080 hectares (ha) of forest in 2020, up from 2,506,720 hectares (ha) in 1990.
+In 2020, naturally regenerating forest covered 2,704,260 hectares (ha) and planted forest covered 20,820 hectares (ha).
+Of the naturally regenerating forest 15% was reported to be primary forest (consisting of native tree species with no clearly visible indications of human activity) and around 41% of the forest area was found within protected areas.
+For the year 2015, 100% of the forest area was reported to be under public ownership.

 More than 5,400 species of plants are found in Bhutan, including Pedicularis cacuminidenta.
 Fungi form a key part of Bhutanese ecosystems, with mycorrhizal species providing forest trees with mineral nutrients necessary for growth, and with wood decay and litter decomposing species playing an important role in natural recycling.